Discover the Top 10 Gauguin Paintings

 Impressionist influence

 The colours are also less naturalistic than other Impressionist landscapes and they do not focus on the effects produced by natural light.
-Nonetheless, his palette in this piece is far less bold and saturated than his other work from this period.
+Indeed, his palette in this piece is far less bold and saturated than his other work from this period.

-In Gauguin’s brushstrokes, it is also possible to read the influence of Impressionist techniques.
+But this remains an important work: in Gauguin’s brushstrokes, it is also possible to read the influence of Impressionist techniques.
 The piece is made up of countless short, quick lines and dashes intended to capture the different textures in the scene.

 Copying Cezanne?